Cardinals vs. Royals Player Props Betting Odds

 Arenado Stats

-- Arenado will look for his ninth straight game with a hit in this contest.
-During his last 10 outings he is hitting .275 with a double, two home runs, three walks and four RBI.
+- Arenado hopes to build on a nine-game hitting streak in this matchup.
+During his last 10 games he is batting .286 with a double, two home runs, two walks and four RBI.

 Arenado Recent Games